-GOVERNOR’S OFFICE NEWS RELEASE: State of Hawai‘i partners with SANS Institute to help students test cyber aptitudePosted on Jul 21, 2017 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: State of Hawai‘i partners with SANS Institute to help students test cyber aptitudePosted on Jul 21, 2017 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Participants serve as ‘Cyber Protection Agents’ in free online simulation